What is Floating?

 Immediately after laying down in the tank you begin to feel every muscle in your body unwind and loosen up, your blood pressure starts to drop as you begin to hear your heart rate (can’t turn that sound off) and blood circulation increases throughout the body.
 This relaxed state combined with a 1,000 lbs of epsom salt is an excellent way to boost recovery in athletes and to reduce chronic pain and inflammation.
 Recent studies have shown that floating may be the best therapy to mitigate the effects of fibromyalgia and other neurological pain disorders.

-The bigger and newly updated Voyager One is a crowd favorite.
-It’s got an awesome shower, a tall 7′ ceiling and a little extra space to spread out, despite the fancy features, the experience is identical to the classic.
+The Voyager One is a crowd favorite.
+It’s got an awesome shower, a tall 7′ ceiling and a little extra space to spread out, despite the fancy features, the experience is identical to any other float tank.
 That being said, we built it to be more inviting and accommodating for new floaters.
-The larger door is easy to use, and the 5′ x 8′ floor plan allows for plenty of stretching.
+The larger door is easy to use, and the 4′ x 8′ floor plan allows for plenty of stretching.